Whenever you start something new, it feels more comfortable the more you do it.Jessica Oddi

 Visual description: Baby Jess straight out of the 90s, rocking a baseball hat, pink sunglasses, and a pacifier so big she doesn't care if she's too old for it.
 Sitting in a manual wheelchair three times her size, she is holding her sunglasses down to her nose.
 With a sassy expression that lets you know she's clearly too cool for the toys on her tray.
 Text above in a fun outlined font reads "Image Descriptions with baby Jess."

 I'm always adapting my style and learning new ways to write descriptions.
 Whenever you start something new, it feels more comfortable the more you do it.
 You'll be more confident some day, but for today just start!

-A collection of sources Jess has found through the years.
-From accessibility to disabled and community design spaces.resource list
+A collection of saved resources Jess has found through the years.
+From accessibility to disabled and community design spaces.resources list

 Edited scene of a cappuccino cup and saucer against a teal wall.
 With a gold handle and base.
 Labelled as whiskey.
 Flat table background with a thick shadow.
 Original photo by Alexandra Del Bello.